OncoRNALab/CIRCprimerXL/README.md

 	--amp_max	    maximum amplicon length (default: 0)
 	--temp_l            the number of nucleotides on each side of the circRNA BSJ that will be used for the template (example 150 => template of 300 nts in total)
 	--spec_filter       when set to 'strict', only 2MM + 3MM are allowed; when set to 'loose', 2MM + 2MM and 2MM + 1MM are also allowed
-	--snp_filter        when set to 'strict', no common SNPs are allowed in primer sequence; when set to 'loose', common SNPs are allowed in 5' first half of primer
+	--snp_filter        when set to 'strict', no common SNPs are allowed in primer sequence; when set to 'loose', common SNPs are allowed in 5' first half of primer; when set to 'off', no filter is applied
 	--snp_url           when using a differente species than human, the correct SNP database url should be provided; alternatively, this paramater can be set to 'off' if no SNP database is available
 	--upfront_filter    when set to 'yes', SNPs and secundary structures are avoided before primer design; when set to 'str', secundary structures are avoided before primer design; when set to 'snp', snp are avoided before primer design; when set to 'no', no filtering before primer design is performed
 	--output_dir        path to directory where the output files will be saved